 The servo amplifiers must be adapted to the requirements of your installation.
 Usually you will not have to carry out this parameter setting yourself on the amplifier, but on a PC, with the assistance of the setup software.
-The PC is connected to the servo amplifier by a null-modem cable (see p.69) .
-The setup software provides the communication between SERVOSTAR 600 and the PC.
+The PC is connected to the servo amplifier by a null-modem cable ( $\Rightarrow$ p.
+65).
+The setup software provides the communication between SERVOSTAR 640/670 and the PC.

-You will find the setup software on the accompanying CD-ROM and at our web site.
+You will find the setup software on the accompanying CD-ROM and at our web site in the download area.